spoonboy-io/custom-tab-plugin/README.md

 ### Todo/Ideas
 * Provisioning Workflow to attach services to an Instance
-* The config for the additional database connection needs to go in the plugin settings
 * Amend controller response so as to include new metrics to update the stats after deleting (count, total cost, avg cost, max cost), and update the DOM in JS